CX & Design June 19, 2018

 New10 consists of a small group of people and would like to keep it that way.
 However, the go-live and the increase in customers have also added a number of responsibilities.
 To remain scalable, many processes – from monitoring to login – have been automated.
 Any task that would normally take up a lot of time, in fact.

-Bart explains: “You have to ensure that the turnover and the number of customers increase, while your organization and costs stay the same.
+Bart explains: “You have to ensure that the turnover and the number of customers increase, while your organisation and costs stay the same.
 But you do need to invest in this, so it is pretty complicated.”

 Jaap adds: “You have to continually invent and improve yourself.
 Is it possible to improve the process, the method, the framework or the code?
 And then we have to implement it all.
 But it is a double-edged sword because you want to be able to continue to innovate on the basis of stability.
-We are keen on diversity, but we don’t want too many flavors, and we want to be able to offer the flavors we do have properly.”
+We are keen on diversity, but we don’t want too many flavours, and we want to be able to offer the flavours we do have properly.”

 Start-ups often have to make ends meet and tend to spend a lot of time trying to get together enough money.
-New10 has a privileged position in this respect since it has ABN AMRO as an investor.
+New10 has a privileged position in this respect, since it has ABN AMRO as an investor.

 Jaap says: “Some Fintechs stand on their own, some do not.
 We provided the kind of knowledge about credit risk that only experienced banks have.
 Our risk model is so solid that we are able to offer very reasonable interest rates.
 The bank was pondering the questions of ‘how can I be more innovative?
 What is going on in the market where innovations are concerned?’.
 There is a certain distance between New10 and its parent, but it is close enough to take advantage of its expertise and know-how.
 New10 has a new face and a different character and thus has enough room to explore and find out what fits best.”